 - 1. Top 10% Applicants from Texas High Schools Applicants who are Texas residents or who are enrolled in recognized public or private high schools in Texas with a rank in the top 10% of their high school graduating class will be automatically admitted to TAMUG.
 These applicants are required to submit all required credentials by the closing date to be admitted. - 2.
 Academic Admits Applicants who are Texas residents or who are enrolled in recognized public or private high schools in Texas with a rank in the top 50% of their high school graduating class, achieve a 1,300 SAT or 30 ACT and meet minimum course work will be automatically admitted.
+Those applicants are required to submit all required credentials by the closing date to be admitted.

 Applicants who are not Texas residents and are enrolled in recognized public or private high schools outside of Texas with a rank in the top 25% of their high school graduating class, achieve a 1,300 SAT or 30 ACT and meet minimum course work will be automatically admitted.
-These applicants are required to submit all required credentials by the closing date to be admitted. - 3.
-Other Applicants Applicants not meeting the above requirement will have their complete application file reviewed to make an admission decision.
-Factors included in the consideration are: - A. College Preparatory Coursework - Four years of college preparatory English - Three and a half years of mathematics to include Algebra, Geometry, Algebra II and advanced math. - Three years of science with at least two courses from Biology I, Chemistry I or Physics I. - Three years of the same foreign language or two semesters of college work will be required for graduation.
+These applicants are required to submit all required credentials by the closing date to be admitted.

+- 3. Other Applicants Applicants not meeting the above requirement will have their complete application file reviewed to make an admission decision.
+Factors included in the consideration are: - A. College Preparatory Coursework - Four years of college preparatory English - Three and a half years of mathematics to include Algebra, Geometry, Algebra II and advanced math. - Three years of science with at least two courses from Biology I, Chemistry I or Physics I. - Two years of the same foreign language or two semesters of college work will be required for graduation (in most degree programs).

 Note: These are our recommended minimum courses.
-Most applicants who are offered admission will have taken courses well beyond the minimum and will have taken advantage of the most challenging courses offered by their high schools.
+Most applicants who are offered admission will have taken courses beyond the minimum and will have taken advantage of the most challenging courses offered by their high schools.